dotnet/docs-aspire/docs/fundamentals/orleans.md

 For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-The Orleans resource is added to the Aspire Distributed Application Builder using the `AddOrleans(string name)` method, which returns an Orleans resource builder.
+The Orleans resource is added to the .NET Aspire distributed application builder using the `AddOrleans(string name)` method, which returns an Orleans resource builder.
 The name provided to the Orleans resource is for diagnostic purposes.
 For most applications, a value of `"default"` will suffice.

 ```csharp